DevArxify/vnc-google-shell/README.md

 # Last step

-And last but not least, copy the Debian Linux command and paste it on the machine.
+And last but not least, copy the Debian Linux command and paste it on the machine.<br><br>

+Now, you can connect to it using the [Remote Desktop](https://remotedesktop.google.com/) website and selecting the `xfce session` while booting up.

 # FAQ
 ### When I run the "Debian Linux" command, it outputs an error